jjsaio/slot/doc/terminology.md

-  always be well-defined, but this is for human conversation only, so do a best-effort parse of what's inside. so for example, `«42»` denotes a structure that presumably has the bit pattern `..00101010` somewhere in it.
+  always be well-defined, but this is for human conversation only, so do a best-effort parse of what's inside. so for example, `«42»` denotes a structure that presumably has the bit pattern `..00101010` somewhere in it. the structural field is an assemblage of structures tied together by a web of effective relations.

-- "referent": denotes something that is designated (below) by a structure
+- "realize/implement": denotes the relationship between something like bits and the structures

-- "designation": denotes a technical relationship between structures and referents. we write structure `=>` referent.
+- we use the symbolic structure `a => b` to mean "(that which the term a denotes) denotes (that which the term b denotes)"

-- "process": denotes a specific sequence of steps that happens inside a computer, in our context as a consequence of something provided to a 33s. this is what happens when a method executes (when a pair is reduced).
+- "process": denotes particular concrete activity that happens inside a computer, in our context as a consequence of something provided to a 33s. this is what happens when a procedure executes (when a pair is reduced).

-- "behavior": denotes an abstraction over processes, as is typically specified in a 33s by a method definition or lambda expression. in python, `def foo(x): ...` is associated with a behavior, and `foo(7)` is associated with a process; in 3Lisp, `(define foo (lambda simple [x] ...` is associated with a behavior, `(foo 7)` with a process.
+- "cusp": (confusingly unsaturated process) denotes an abstraction over processes, as is typically specified in a 33s by a method definition or lambda expression. in python, `def foo(x): ...` is associated with a cusp, and `foo(7)` is associated with a process; in 3Lisp, `(define foo (lambda simple [x] ...` is associated with a cusp, `(foo 7)` with a process.

-- "interactive": denotes a form of interaction with a 33s comprised of typing in text at a prompt and seeing results printed back on the console; the `read-normalise-print` of 3Lisp, or what you get when typing `python` at the terminal prompt.
+- "interactive (console)": denotes a form of interaction with a 33s comprised of typing in text at a prompt and seeing results printed back on the console; the `read-normalise-print` of 3Lisp, or what you get when typing `python` at the terminal prompt.

-- "input-string" (IStr): denotes a sequence of characters entered into a prompt in interactive mode.
+- "input-string (console)" (IStr): denotes a sequence of characters entered into a prompt in console mode.

-- "output-string" (OStr): denotes a sequence of characters displayed on the console (not including prompt-like indicators) as a result of entering an input-string in interactive mode.
+- "output-string (console)" (OStr): denotes a sequence of characters displayed on the console (not including prompt-like indicators) as a result of entering an input-string in console mode.

 - "console-string" (CStr): denotes either an input-string or output-string. we can use backquotes to denote specific console